Hellmonk/bloatcrawl2/README.md

 * Deeper than a Deep Elf and twice as elven, **Profound Elves** are extremely frail magical experts.
 * **Proteans** are a race of vaguely humanoid amoebas.
 They grow in health and size as they mutate.
 * **Quill orcs** love to read and hate close combat.
 They read books and scrolls at an uncanny pace.
+* **Robots** are metallic humanoids crafted by Dwarves.
+They break equipment when uninstalling it and have a poor grasp of religion, but can shoot lasers.
 * **Shapeshifters** imitate monsters around them to an uncanny degree.
 They cannot control their shifting, and are only rarely seen in their true form.
 * **Silent Spectres** are terrible spirits that bring an unearthly silence to the area around them, preventing spell casting, divine invocations and even reading scrolls.
 * **Slitherier Nagas** are offbrand Nagas, and about twice as much everything.
 Extremely healthy, extremely stealthy, extremely big, and excruciatingly slow.